MakhnoGK/google-drive-uploader/README.md

 # Google Drive file uploader

-An API that allows clients to upload files from URL to Google Drive.
+An API that enables clients to upload files from URLs to Google Drive.
+This project is developed as a test assignment for OBRIO.

-Tech stack: NestJS, Postgres, BullMQ, Redis, Nginx, Docker
+Technology stack: NestJS, PostgreSQL, BullMQ, Redis, Nginx, and Docker.

-## Endpoints

-File upload: accepts an array of URLs of remote files to be uploaded to GDrive.
 ```
 POST /files/upload
 { files: Array<string> }